hoang-tran/hoang-tran.github.io/_drafts/how-to-write-automated-ui-tests-in-ios.md

 It should open up the iOS simulator and stop at the login screen.
 Wait for a couple of seconds.
 Then fail.

 That's because we haven't had any view with accessibility label of **hello** yet.
 We're gonna fix that later.
-But for now, we have our first UI test up and running.
-That's cool.
+But for now, our first UI test is up and running.
+It's cool.

 # Let's start writing UI tests for our elegent note-taking app